fun4seb/GitNotes/2022 ~ Winter/GEOG 355/GEOG355 - Week 1.md

         - Energy
         - Mineral resources

+# Lecture Notes: Introduction to Resource Analysis and Management
 - Idea of viewing the globe at night (black marble) to see how human cities/energy consumption (designated by light production seen at night from space) are distributed across the world
     - Points of light (major settlements) as **attractors for resources** and **centers for energy consumption**
     - The location of settlements is often determined by geological features